vnetman/vnetman.github.io/_posts/2019-10-11-network-automation-a-1000ft-view.md

 (If you are familiar with SNMP, at this time you're probably thinking "so a YANG model is like a MIB" - and you'd be right.
 And NETCONF would be analogous to the underlying SNMP protocol.)

 YANG model files are created and published by the IETF, and also by individual equipment manufacturers.
-As an example, look at https://github.com/YangModels/yang/blob/master/vendor/cisco/xe/1651/Cisco-IOS-XE-ospf.yang.
-This is the Cisco IOS XE YANG model for OSPF.
+As an example, look at [the Cisco IOS XE YANG model for OSPF](https://github.com/YangModels/yang/blob/master/vendor/cisco/xe/1651/Cisco-IOS-XE-ospf.yang).
 Running the YANG file through the `pyang` utility provides a tree view of the model.
 The figure below is a partial, truncated view of this tree:

         module: Cisco-IOS-XE-ospf